webex/react-widgets/test/journeys/testplan.md

 - message widget
   - sends and receives messages
 - meet widget
-  - pre call experience
   - has a call button
-  - during call experience
   - can hangup in call
-    - can decline an incoming call
 - accessibility
   - should have no accessibility violations